rob-blasetti/btc-network-visualisation/README.md

 ## Deployment (GitHub Pages)

 This repo includes a workflow that builds and publishes `dist` to GitHub Pages on every push to `main`.
-The Vite `base` is set to `/btc-network-visualizer-threejs/`.
+The Vite `base` is set to `/btc-network-visualisation/`.

-If you rename the repo, update `vite.config.js` accordingly.
+If you fork or rename the repo, update `base` in `vite.config.js` accordingly.

 ## Roadmap